scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

-The continuing strong presence of the astronomy community was evident at the conference, and is also reflected in the proceedings, with papers on projects such as the Chandra, James Webb and Hubble telescopes.
+The continuing strong presence of the astronomy community was evident at the conference, and is also reflected in the proceedings, with papers on projects such as the Chandra, James Webb, and Hubble telescopes.

 The conference saw a rising interest in statistical computing and biological modelling.
 Of particular note are the papers *Statsmodels: Econometrics and